nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-Here is a brief overview on how this document is arranged.
+Here is a brief overview on how this section is arranged.
 The first section brings you through the [different panels](#31-eva-gui) you will see in our application.
 After getting familiar with that, we will share some [general system commands](#32-system-commands) you can use at any point in time.
 In the third section, we will bring you through the [features we have implemented for staff](#33-staff-commands).